aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/python-via-com-interop/_index.md

 ---

 ## **Installation and Configuration**
 Python binaries are available from [http://www.python.org](http://www.python.org/).
 You need to download and install it before using Aspose.BarCode.
 After installing Python, you need to add COM interop support to it.
-Python Extensions for Windows is an open source library that supports COM interop support with Python.
+Python Extensions for Windows is an open-source library that supports COM interop support with Python.
 You can get it from <http://pypi.python.org/pypi/pywin32>.
 An alternate Python distribution is available from ActiveState ([http://www.activestate.com](http://www.activestate.com/)) that comes with the Windows extensions and Python WinEditor.
 ## **Python Code to Generate BarCode**
-The sample code generates a barcode of Symbology type Pdf417.
+The sample code generates a barcode of Symbology type PDF417.
 **Python**
 {{< highlight java >}}